Skip to main content

 What broke is your cue system.
 Circadian rhythms are shaped by environmental cues across a 24-hour cycle, so changes in light exposure, meal timing, and work timing can disrupt your routine quickly.

 If you work remotely, the pattern is familiar.
 You land, meetings start, and you improvise everything else.
 Instead of inventing a brand-new routine, transplant a smaller version of one you already trust.
-Use one concrete anchor from your existing start-of-day setup, like the approach in How to Build a Morning Routine for Freelance Success.
+Use one concrete anchor from your existing start-of-day setup, like the approach in A Digital Detox Routine for Freelancers.

 Replace each lost default with a simpler version that still works under delays, fatigue, and limited options.